Hoyle's Official Book of Games: Hoyle Classic Card Games (Hoyle 4)

 Hoyle Classic Card Games (Hoyle 4) was a remake of Volume I, released with VGA support, speech and original soundtrack.
-There was a set with 'Classic Characters' to play with and one with an increased number of Sierra characters as well.
-Load screens involve a silly comments made by the Classic characters, in relationship to whatever game was loading.
+There was a set with 'Classic Characters' to play with and another with Sierra characters, some of whom returned from Volume 3.
+Load screens involved a silly comments made by the Classic characters, in relationship to whatever game was loading.
 The number of games was increased to eight, with the inclusion of Contract Bridge and Euchre.

-There is some digitized speech for each character.
-Each character has five unique expressions in full speech (ranging from dislike at the plays, happiness, or praise).
-There are a few additional text based messages in theme for each character for some of the games, but only relate to the gameplay (characters do not have conversations with each other outside of the scope of the game).
+Some digitized speech was implemented, with a total of five unique expressions in full speech (such as reactions to a play and responses to a compliment or taunt) for each character.
+There are a few additional text based messages in theme for each character for some of the games, but they only relate to the gameplay (characters do not have conversations with each other outside of the scope of the game).
 All the artwork and character sprites look like old fashioned and sepia-toned.